msadowski/weeklyrobotics/_posts/2019-07-14-weekly-robotics-47.md

 1) Reinforce Your 3D Prints with Steel.
 <br>[YouTube](https://youtu.be/XpDG8VxZsw4)<br>
-INFO: This video by Brauns CNC explores a technique of reinfocing 3D prints with steel wire.
-After reinforcment the author performs a destructive tensile testing on 3 types of barts that were printed in pure plastic and reinforced with steel and observing an increase in strength in the range of 55.6% to 107.5%.
+INFO: This video by Brauns CNC explores a technique of reinforcing 3D prints with steel wire.
+After reinforcement the author performs a destructive tensile testing on 3 types of barts that were printed in pure plastic and reinforced with steel and observing an increase in strength in the range of 55.6% to 107.5%.

 2) Jumping Space Robot 'Flies' Like a Spacecraft.
 <br>[ESA](http://www.esa.int/Our_Activities/Space_Engineering_Technology/Jumping_space_robot_flies_like_a_spacecraft)<br>